-- including pupils with SEND in the class, and for providing an appropriately differentiated curriculum.
-Classteachers are responsible and accountable for the progress of their pupils - making themselves aware of the school's SEND Policy and procedures for identification, monitoring and supporting pupils with SEND - drawing on the SENCo for advice on assessment and strategies to support inclusion - giving feedback to parents of pupils with SEND
+- Including pupils with SEND in the class, and for providing an appropriately differentiated curriculum.
+They are responsible and accountable for the progress of their pupils - Making themselves aware of the school's SEND Policy and procedures for identification, monitoring and supporting pupils with SEND - Drawing on the SENCo for advice on assessment and strategies to support inclusion - Giving feedback to parents of pupils with SEND

 Teaching Assistants (TAs) work as part of a team with the SENCo and the teachers, supporting pupils' individual needs, and helping with inclusion of pupils with SEND within the class.
-They play an important role in implementing One Page Profiles and monitoring progress.
-Where pupils have an Education, Health and Care Plan (EDC) they may contribute to annual review meetings, and they help all pupils with SEND to gain access to a broad and balanced curriculum.
+They play an important role in implementing learning plans and monitoring progress.
+Where pupils have an Education, Health and Care Plan (EHCP) they may contribute to annual review meetings, and they help all pupils with SEND to gain access to a broad and balanced curriculum.